Jose Mourinho under consideration to become next Everton manager but happy at Roma

 "There are problems that are well beyond the manager.
 This is a football club that has been making, at executive level, what appear to be wrong decisions for a number of years.

-"They're looking for a sixth permanent manager since Roberto Martinez left so clearly the strategy in recruiting managers is not correct in whatever way, shape or form because they're not getting the right man for the right club.12 - Video - Steven: Ferguson well placed to pick up the mantle
+"They're looking for a sixth permanent manager since Roberto Martinez left so clearly the strategy in recruiting managers is not correct in whatever way, shape or form because they're not getting the right man for the right club.

 "The fans - and you can understand why - are tearing their hair out because it's been an endless cycle and there doesn't seem to be any clear light at the end of the tunnel.
 I think Rafa Benitez had to start well and he had to overachieve.
 Given that history with Liverpool, he was very unpopular with a lot of the fanbase.